 Watch for Suspicious Activity

 Over the next few weeks or months, monitor your online accounts for signs of suspicious activity.
-It’s also a good idea to check your credit report regularly to make sure that a scammer hasn’t caused any damage to your credit.
+It's also a good idea to check your credit report regularly to ensure that a scammer hasn't caused any damage to your credit.

 Is the Honor Society Foundation A Scam?

 There is much discussion online about the deceptive nature of honor societies, such as the Honor Society Foundation.
 Much of this commentary questions the recruiting tactics used via mass email and the value that you get out of a paid membership.
 The Honor Society Foundation is a legitimate, non-profit 501(c)(3).
 They state on their website that they aim to foster members' professional development while providing leadership and volunteer opportunities and scholarships to the highest-achieving members.
 It currently holds an "A" rating from the Better Business Bureau (BBB).

-If you receive an email inviting you to the Honor Society Foundation, it may well be a real invitation.
-Just make sure the email does not include any of the red flags covered above.
-If in doubt, contact the Honor Society Foundation by searching for their website in your browser and calling or emailing them to verify the email's legitimacy (never contact them using the details provided in an email).
-If it is legitimate and you're interested in joining, research the benefits thoroughly as well as the fees, so you know whether it’s worth the investment.
+If you receive an email inviting you to the Honor Society Foundation, it may well be an actual invitation.
+Just make sure the email does not include any red flags covered above.
+If you have any doubts, contact the Honor Society Foundation by searching for their website in your browser and calling or emailing them to verify the email's legitimacy (never contact them using the details provided in an email).
+If it is legitimate and you're interested in joining, research the benefits and fees and make your own determination on whether it's worth the investment.

 How to find an honor society that provides real career benefits?

 The simplest way to do your diligence is to choose an honor societies that has a local chapter on campus.
 It is easier to validate them and make sure that you understand what you are getting for your money.
 Here are some things to check: